Loop Differential K-theory: Introduction

 Much attention has been given recently to differential cohomology theories, as they play an increasingly important role in geometry, topology and mathematical physics.
 Intuitively these theories improve on classical (extra)-ordinary cohomology theories by including some additional cocycle information.
 Such differential cohomology theories have been shown abstractly to exist in \cite{HS}, and perhaps equally as important, they are often given by some differential-geometric representatives.
 This illuminates not only the mathematical theory, but also helps give mathematical meaning to several discussions in physics.
 For example, differential ordinary cohomology (in degree 2) codifies solutions to Maxwell's equations satisfying a Dirac quantization condition, while differential K-theory (and twisted versions) aids in explaining the Ramond-Ramond field in Type-II string theories \cite{FH}, \cite{FMS}.
 Additionally, it is expected that several differential cohomology theories can be described in terms of low dimensional topological field theories, using an appropriate notion of geometric concordance \cite{ST}.

 Differential K-theory itself is a geometric enrichment of ordinary K-theory, having several formulations, \cite{HS, BS, L, SS}.
-For the purposes of this paper we focus on the one presented by Simons-Sullivan in \cite{SS}, which proceeds by defining an equivalence relation on the set of a connections on a bundle, by requiring that the Chern-Simons form, associated to a path of connections, is exact.
-Elements in this presentation of differential K-theory contain the additional co-cycle information of a representative for the Chern character.
+It is known that differential $K$-theory is determined uniquely by a set axioms, first given in \cite{BS2}.
+For the purposes of this paper we focus on the even degree part of $K$-theory, denoted by $K^0$, and the model of even differential $K$-theory presented by Simons-Sullivan in \cite{SS}, which proceeds by defining an equivalence relation on the set of a connections on a bundle, by requiring that the Chern-Simons form, associated to a path of connections, is exact.
+Elements in this presentation of differential $K$-theory contain the additional co-cycle information of a representative for the Chern character.

 In this paper, we show that a path of connections $\nabla_s$ in fact determines an odd differential form on the free loop space $LM$ of the base manifold $M$, which we denote by $BCS(\nabla_s)$ and we call the \emph{Bismut-Chern-Simons} form.
 When restricted to the base manifold along the constant loops, we obtain the ordinary Chern-Simons form, see Proposition \ref{prop:restBCS}.
 Furthermore, this form satisfies the following fundamental homotopy formula